uma-universal-money-address/protocol/umad-02-keys-and-authentication.md

 ## Public Key Exchange

 The UMA protocol relies on X.509 certificates for public key exchange among VASPs.
-If a VASP trusts the party that they wish to transact with, typically established through prior communication, self-signed certificates are a suitable solution for key exchange.
-VASPs can create self-signed certificates wrapping the public keys generated above using common tools such as `openssl`, and share these certificates with their counterparty.
-It is important to note that self-signed certificates don't provide a good revocation mechanism, so it is recommended to use a short caching duration (on the order of a few minutes) to minimize the risk of key compromise.

-In cases where VASPs don't recognize their counterparty's identity, it is recommended to use signed certificates issued by a trusted source, such as a VASP ID Authority or a Certificate Authority.
-When a VASP receives a signed certificate, they can check if an authority that they trust has signed the certificate, and hence, trust the underlying VASP.
-VASPs have the ability to invalidate their certificates in the case of key compromise or security-related key rotations.
-The issuing CA must keep track of certificates that are revoked, and provide this information to other parties via Certificate Revocation Lists (CRLs) or an Online Certificate Status Protocol (OCSP) server.
-The URLs for accessing a CA's CRL/OCSP can be found inside the certificate, and VASPs should periodically check the validity of the certificates they receive to ensure compliance and security.
-In the event that the counterparty's certificate is revoked, the VASP can request a new set of certificates and validate them.
-Optionally, the counterparty can specify an expiration timestamp at which the VASP is required to revalidate the certificates, in addition to periodic validation.

 VASPs expose their certificates to other VASPs by responding to `GET` requests at the endpoint `https://<vaspdomain>/.well-known/lnurlpubkey`.
 This endpoint returns a JSON object with the following structure:

 ```json
 {